JhonCODEOWO/NestPlayer/README.md

 # NestPlayer-V1
 A music player with a low use of your cpu and ram with a ui simple and focused for the only thing inmportant, ¡Listen music!

-# How install (Wait for a .exe it comming in a few months)
+# How install (Wait for an installer it comming in a few months)
 1. Download this project :)
 2. Decompress the .zip downloaded
 3. Click on NestPlayer aplication